loaialhalabi/loaialhalabi/README.md

 - 👋 Hi, I’m @loaialhalabi (Loai Alhalabi)
-- 👀 I’m interested in Cloud, Data and Automation
+- 👀 I’m interested in Cloud, Data & AI, Automation and Emerging Tech
-- 🌱 I’m currently learning blockchain
-- 📫 How to reach me X @Loai_Alhalabi
+- 📫 How to reach me X: @Loai_Alhalabi

 <!---
 loaialhalabi/loaialhalabi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.